Ruturajn/Dotfiles/README.md

 under the `Arch-Setup-Scripts` directory and the script ,before running the script.
 You can just get the script using curl (see
 [Arch-Setup-Scripts/README.md](https://github.com/Ruturajn/Dotfiles/tree/main/Arch-Setup-Scripts)), it will clone this repo and do the needfull.*
 - *The Arch Install Script adds a user, partitions the disk, does a base Arch Installation etc. (see [Arch-Setup-Scripts/README.md](https://github.com/Ruturajn/Dotfiles/tree/main/Arch-Setup-Scripts)).*
-- *The `picom.conf` file here, is to be used with the original picom, since I am using [Jonaburg's Fork of picom](https://github.com/jonaburg/picom)
+- *The `picom.conf` file here, is to be used with the original picom.
+Since I am using [Jonaburg's Fork of picom](https://github.com/jonaburg/picom)
   I use the default config provided in that repo, so I have not included it here.
 If you want to use jonaburg-picom just use the default config there, since I am using just that, no changes.*
+- *To use the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/bright_control) script, the user will need to be a part of the
+  `video` group.
+This can be done by : `$ sudo usermod -aG video $USER`.*

-If you are using the [Arch_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/main/Arch-Setup-Scripts/Arch_Setup_Install.sh) script, all of these things mentioned about editing files, and picom configs, will be taken care of by the script.
+If you are using the [Arch_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/main/Arch-Setup-Scripts/Arch_Setup_Install.sh) script, all of these things mentioned about editing files, picom configs (It will also ask you which fork of picom you require and place the default config from that fork in `~/.config/picom/picom.conf`), and adding your user to the groups will be taken care of by the script.

 <br />